Mayor Brandon Scott Responds To Class-Action Lawsuit, Assembles Task Force To Address Baltimore's Past ADA Noncompliance

 BALTIMORE (WJZ) — Mayor Brandon Scott has responded to the class-action lawsuit filed in regards to the city’s past noncompliance with the Americans with Disabilities Act by assembling a multi-agency task force.

 “My administration has inherited a host of longstanding challenges that we are committed to addressing with a true equity approach.
-It’s long past time for leaders to commit to building a more accessible Baltimore that values our neighbors with disabilities and creates pathways for them to thrive,” said Mayor Scott.READ MORE: Baltimore City Leaders Urge Gov. Hogan To Reinstate Unemployment Benefits
+It’s long past time for leaders to commit to building a more accessible Baltimore that values our neighbors with disabilities and creates pathways for them to thrive,” said Mayor Scott.READ MORE: COVID-19 In Maryland: More Than 3.2M Marylanders Fully Vaccinated

-A class-action lawsuit was filed last week on behalf of the people with mobility disabilities that work, live and visit in Baltimore.
-The suit alleges that Baltimore’s pedestrian right of way is inaccessible to people with mobile disabilities.
-They are asking the court to grant injunctive relief, damages and attorney fees.READ MORE: NASA Rocket Launch Tuesday Morning Will Be Visible From Maryland
+The class-action lawsuit was filed last week on behalf of the people with mobility disabilities that work, live and visit in Baltimore.
+The suit alleges that Baltimore’s pedestrian right of way is inaccessible to people with disabilities.
+They are asking the court to grant injunctive relief, damages and attorney fees.READ MORE: 2 For 2: Ledecky Wins Her Shortest, Longest Races At Olympic Trials

 The mayor assembled the multi-agency task to address Baltimore’s ADA compliance and directed it to use all necessary measures to triage current accessibility complaints.
 The Department of Transportation will develop a remediation plan and a timetable.
 The task force is expected to provide an update later this summer.

-Baltimore City has emphasized the newly-elected Mayor’s commitment to accessibility and equality for all Baltimore citizens and visitors.MORE NEWS: Study: Covid-19 Public Health Efforts Linked To Dramatic Drop In COPD Hospitalizations
+Baltimore City has emphasized the newly-elected Mayor’s commitment to accessibility and equality for all Baltimore citizens and visitors.MORE NEWS: 2 Arrested In Fatal Shooting, Carjacking In SE Baltimore Wednesday